 WASHINGTON: The Federal Communications Commission today held an “in-person-only press briefing” on LightSquared, the privately funded company vying to launch a hybrid terrestrial-satellite high-speed broadband network in the United States.
 The gathering took place today after the commission’s regular meeting.
 A spokeswoman responding after-the-fact said the event was a background briefing.
 Todd Shields of Bloomberg reported that the commission was trying to find ways for LightSquared and global positioning systems to “co-exist.”
+John Eggerton of Broadcasting & Cable, who was also on the invite list, reported that the commission was intent upon protecting GPS while promoting LightSquared’s innovative broadband provision proposal.

 The commission granted LightSquared mobile satellite service licenses in L-Band spectrum in January, along with a conditional waiver for terrestrial use.
-Controversy arose when field trials revealed that terrestrial transmitters interfered with global positioning system receivers.
+Controversy arose when field trials revealed that terrestrial transmitters interfered with GPS receivers.
 Federal agencies confirmed the phenomenon.
 The National Executive Committee for Space-Based Positioning, Navigation and Timing and the National Telecommunications and Information Administration said their tests found “significant detrimental impacts to all GPS applications” and recommended that the proposal be put on hold until the interference issue was resolved.

 LightSquared filed a revised proposal with the commission in late June.
 The plan was to launch at lower frequencies non-adjacent to GPS spectrum, and to cut its transmission power levels by half.
 LightSquared secured an agreement to launch on a block of spectrum controlled by Inmarsat.
 LightSquared claimed the revised plan would eliminate interference for about 99 percent of GPS receivers, which have notoriously poor signal rejection capability.